flant/glaball/README.md

 ### Important note on security

-Currently, all access tokens are simply stored in the gitlaball configuration file from where they can be used to access relevant GitLab instances.
+Currently, all access tokens are simply stored in the glaball configuration file from where they can be used to access relevant GitLab instances.
 Remember to set appropriate permissions on your config, use `read_api` tokens only (if possible), and apply a strict expiry policy for your tokens.

 ## Usage

 ```
-$ gitlaball -h
+$ glaball -h
 Gitlab bulk administration tool

 Usage:
-  gitlaball [flags]
+  glaball [flags]
-  gitlaball [command]
+  glaball [command]

 Available Commands:
   cache       Cache management